igorw/ConfigServiceProvider/README.md

         "xsl.path": "%data_path%/xsl"
     }

+You can also specify replacements inside the config file by using a key with `%foo%` notation:

+    {
+        "%root_path%": "../.."
+        "xsl.path": "%root_path%/xsl"
+    }

 ### Using Yaml instead of JSON

 To use Yaml instead of JSON, just pass a file that ends on `.yml`: